LaVIDE: Language-Prompted Satellite Change Detection via Map-Image Alignment: Experiments

-Vision discrimination approaches directly compare pixel similarity in the visual feature space, which is easier than recognizing the category to which each pixel belongs, achieving certain improvements over category discrimination in most cases.
-Among them, Mapformer, which leverages a multi-modal feature fusion module to handle cross-modal inputs, generally outperforms bi-temporal change detection methods, such as SNUNet and ChangerEx.
-However, its performance is limited in more complex geographical environments, such as DynamicEarthNet and HRSCD, which contain a larger number of categories compared to the BANDON dataset, which only includes the building category.
-It can be considered that the color encoding approach used by Mapformer struggles to effectively distinguish subtle differences between the numerous categories.
-Despite being designed for cross-modal change detection, Mapformer fails to bring significant performance improvements, resulting in performance comparable to bi-temporal methods such as FHD and ChangeFormer.
+Vision discrimination approaches compare pixel similarity directly in the visual feature space, which is generally easier than recognizing the semantic category of each pixel, outperforming category discrimination approaches in most cases.
+Among them, MapFormer, which leverages a multi-modal feature fusion module to handle cross-modal inputs, generally achieves superior performance compared to bi-temporal change detection methods such as SNUNet and ChangerEx, whose shallow feature fusion or feature exchange mechanisms are tailored for homogeneous image pairs and thus become less effective when applied to heterogeneous map–image inputs.
+However, MapFormer fails to deliver significant performance gains, yielding results comparable to bi-temporal methods like FHD and ChangeFormer, as its color encoding strategy fails to offer discriminative category information.

-\ours{} utilizes language to indicate ground objects, which can effectively preserve the high-level categorical information of the map, achieves superior performance across all datasets.
-We further evaluate the models' generalization performance by using them to detect changes on the SECOND dataset after training on BANDON.
-Benefiting from the generalization of the language-vision model, \ours{} consistently outperforms other models.
+\ours{} leverages language to represent ground objects, which can effectively preserve the high-level categorical information of the map and thus achieves superior performance.